-The best thing about the idea phase of a new product or service is that it is perfect, because there is no one to criticize, and cheap, because it is not built.
-The shade tree and apple part of your concept is as fun as it is cheap.
+How to know if your business idea will work.
+The best thing about market testing for a new product, Your New Ideas or service is that it is perfect because there is no one to criticize, and cheap because it is not built.
+The shade tree and apple part of your concept are as fun as it is cheap.
 It’s when the time comes to approach investors or plop down your own cash for a trial run, that things start getting a little more serious.
-To avoid wasting your or others time and cash in the next phase, here are a few tips for economical testing your great ideas.
+To avoid wasting your or others’ time and cash in the next phase, here are a few tips for economical testing your great ideas.